wp-plugins/jquery-t-countdown-widget/readme.txt

 3. screenshot-3.png shows an expansive view of the available `jQuery T(-) CountDown` options that have been provided for your viewing pleasure.

 == Changelog ==

+= 2.0.3 =
+* Fixed bug with onlaunch HTML when using shortcode.

 = 2.0.2 =
 * Added option of inserting the javascript in the footer or inline, after the countdown has been inserted.